When your loved one is going to be cremated, it’s natural to wonder what is involved in the cremation process.

 When you hear the word cremation, the first images that pop into your mind may not necessarily match those of reality.
 The real cremation process is nothing like what you’d find in a scary novel, or what some B horror movies would have us believe.

-To get a clearer picture, it may help to start with the actual definition for the term.
+To get a clearer picture, it may help to actually define the term.

 It’s really as simply as that.
-The purpose of the cremation process is to disintegrate the body’s organic elements until there is nothing left but ashes (dried minerals and calcium phosphates) and sometimes very small bone fragments.
+The purpose of the cremation process is to disintegrate the body’s organic elements until there is nothing left but bone matter (dried minerals and calcium phosphates).

 Once the cremation process is complete, the funeral home or crematory will present the next-of-kin (or other designated recipient) with the ashes.

-Once you have the permanent funeral urn, the funeral home will be happy to take care of the transfer for you.
-(Some permanent urns will actually hold a temporary urn…this way there is no disturbing the ashes.)
+Once you have the permanent urn, the funeral home will be happy to take care of the transfer for you.
 You can also do the transfer yourself, if you wish to.
 For more information on how to do that, please see here.

 Cremation Process FAQ